NobilityDeviant/ZenDownloader/README.md

 Download IntelliJ: [Download](https://www.jetbrains.com/idea/)

+Press the **Download** button, Scroll down and download the **Community Edition**.

+For Windows & Mac, it should be as simple as opening the downloaded file.

+For Linux, you have to extract the tar ball.

+Either right click it in the file and select **Extract Here** or find the terminal command for extracting tar balls.

+Open the extracted folder, go into `bin`, right click an empty spot in the folder, open the Terminal and use the command:

+`./idea`

 In order to import the project through VCS, `Git` is needed as well.
 *Git is recommended for to easy updating*